jscharting/jscharting-react/README.md

 reset the chart with a new instance.

 Charts with `mutable == true` option perform better and allow charts to animate changes.
 Only new options that are changing need to be passed to the chart.
+You can animate chart updates using this more.

 Using `mutable == false` is sometimes useful when a chart must be drastically modified.
 In this mode, all options should be available in the state object for a new chart instance to use.